fedasevich/wad/README.md

 <h4 align="center">Finance tracking application</h4>

-> **Personal Milestone:** This is my very first React application, built when I was just starting my journey as a
+> **Note:** This is my very first React application, built when I was just starting my journey as a
 > developer.
 Despite its architectural imperfections, it has been running in production and serving me and my friends
 > daily for several years.
 I'm keeping the original code structure intact as a time capsule - a way to look back and see
 > how far I've come in my software development journey.